jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### NETMASK

 The netmask value or subnet of your network is actually a part of you Ip address.
-So that routers knwo how to route packets to your network the netmask or network mask effectively blocks off a portion of your Ip address.
+So that routers know how to route packets to your network the netmask or network mask effectively blocks off a portion of your Ip address.
 Traditionally netmasks were blocked into simple Class A, B, C, and D blocks, each one representing one fo the IP octets.
 But this turned out to be highly inneficient.
 If you had a subnet of class A, your subnet would be 255.0.0.0.
 This means that you would be assigned a fidxed value from 1-254 in your first IP octect and the remaining three octets would be variable.
 Apple famously has the 16.x.y.z Class A giving them access to 255*255*255 IP addresses - 16 million?  way more than they could possibly ever need.

 Class B subnet is 255.255.0.0 and gives you access to 16,000 IP addresses (254*254) with the first two octets set.
 An example would be 172.24.x.y.